 - You never hear from that client again

-- Payment methods are cancelled and even the website you were working through loses out.
+- Payment methods are canceled, and even the website you were working through loses out.

-The third thing you can do is to deliver previews until full payment is received. e.g. If you are developing software, you can deliver the compiled application and only release the source code once full payment is made, or if you are a graphic designer, you can deliver a low res image initially and then full PSD upon receipt of payment.
+The third thing you can do is to deliver previews until full payment is received. e.g., If you are developing software, you can deliver the compiled application and only release the source code once full payment is made.
+If you are a graphic designer, you can initially deliver a low res image and then full PSD upon receipt of payment.

 There are various ways to try and mitigate the risk of not being paid.
 You can be creative with how you deliver your work, just be upfront with your client and agree on these rules ahead of time so that you don’t pi$$ them off.
 The last thing you want is an irate client.